The Patrolman (2) - Prologue

 TED Officer J. S. Thomson of Central Division was safe and off-duty when it happened.

-He turned right onto 6th, striding past Pershing Square – fruit central.
-Old homos curb-crawled at five mph, young homos in pleated jackets patrolled the sidewalks, beckoned the tricksters over or shrugged them off entirely.
+He turned right onto 6th, past Pershing Square – fruit central.
+Old homos curb-crawled at five mph, young homos in pleated jackets moved up and down the sidewalks, beckoning the tricksters over or shrugging them off entirely.
 Thomson idled by, doffing his hat.
-They didn’t bother him; he didn’t bother them.
+They didn’t bother him.
+He didn’t bother them.
 They had an understanding.
 The gigolos knew him.
 After his shift every Friday, the cop walked their route.
 There had been some trouble in the past, but that’s where it stayed.
 They were well-versed in the detection of policemen.
 Cops often came in felony cars, known as F-Cars.
 The drivers, plainclothesmen, were just looking for fags to roust.
+Fruit shakes were popular down here.
 When one got cuffed, the other gigs rabbited.
-Thomson wasn’t so bad when it all boiled down to it, nothing compared to that asshole, homo-hating cop Donlon who was paid to walk this beat daily.
+If they got caught, they paid for prancing privileges.
+Thomson wasn’t bad when it all boiled down to it, nothing compared to that asshole cop Donlon who walked this beat daily.

 A yellow barrier blocked the sidewalk, Thomson sidestepped it.
 It had L.A.
 Railway Corp Maintenance Dept. on it.
 There was a manhole cover surrounded by hard-hatted workers, some drank coffee while the others chatted.
 The ruckus disturbed them.
 One of the workers’ eyes imprinted on him in passing.
 ‘Call the cops.
 Tell ‘em it’s a Code 3, possible 211.’
-He yelled over his shoulder.
+The rest he yelled over his shoulder.

-‘Sir, I need you to stay perfectly still.’
+‘Sir, I need you to stay perfectly still for me.’

 Thomson swallowed.
 ‘You move - I’ll shoot, copacetic?’

-The man’s eyes told him he wouldn’t.
+The look in his eyes told him he wouldn’t.
 He’d have to swing the gun ‘round for that – it would take him half a second.
-The getaway driver would know Thomson could blow him away within that fraction of time.
-Before he could give a single pull on the trigger.
-He nodded, resignedly.
+He knew that was plenty of time for the policeman to blow him away in.
+He’d be dead before he could get his finger on the trigger.
+He posed like a statue and nodded resignedly.

 He was on the skinny side, twenty-something.
 The face was lightly-sunburned with straw-like hair.
-Thick, overdrawn brows hid the eyes.
-The kid stood there in a raincoat as if wanting to die, stood there like a question mark, a listlessness in him.
+Thick, overdrawn brows concealed the frightened look in his eyes.
+He stood there in a raincoat as if wanting to die, stood there like a question mark, a listlessness in him.
+Dumb kid.

-Footfalls – it was too late to run now.
+Footfalls – it was too late now.
 Three armed thugs came out of the gun store, saw him, and stopped in the doorway.

 The kid said he didn’t wanna die.